Chart Color Schemes

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, South Bathurst had a median income among taxpayers of $48,044 and an average income of $57,943.
-This is lower than national averages, which were $52,390 and $65,215 respectively for Rest of NSW.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $52,301 (median) and $63,077 (average) as of September 2025.
-Census 2021 income data shows personal income ranks at the 33rd percentile ($723 weekly), while household income sits at the 14th percentile.
-The predominant income cohort spans 35.2% of locals, with 554 people in the $1,500 - 2,999 category, mirroring regional levels where 29.9% occupy this bracket.
-Housing affordability pressures are severe, with only 82.4% of income remaining after housing costs, ranking at the 14th percentile.
+AreaSearch's aggregation of ATO data released for financial year 2023 shows South Bathurst had a median taxpayer income of $48,044 and an average income of $57,943.
+These figures are lower than the national averages of $52,390 and $65,215 respectively for Rest of NSW.
+Based on Wage Price Index growth since financial year 2023, estimated median and average incomes as of September 2025 would be approximately $52,301 and $63,077 respectively.
+According to Census 2021 income data, personal income ranks at the 33rd percentile ($723 weekly) and household income at the 14th percentile.
+The predominant income cohort in South Bathurst is 35.2% (554 people) earning between $1,500 - 2,999 weekly, similar to regional levels at 29.9%.
+Housing affordability pressures are severe with only 82.4% of income remaining, ranking at the 14th percentile.

 Frequently Asked Questions - Income